-Since switching to version 3 of Jeedom, the image of the SD card of the home automation server is no longer available for download.
+Since switching to version 3 of Jeedom, the image of the SD board of the home automation server is no longer available for download.
 Jeedom now installs on any Linux distribution based on Debian 8 using a script (like Domoticz for that matter).
-It will be possible to create a DIY home box by recycling an old PC windows, a Raspberry Pi 3 or an Orange Pi (follow this tutorial to install Jeedom on the SD card or the memory eMMC).
+It will be possible to create a DIY home box by recycling an old PC windows, a Raspberry Pi 3 or an Orange Pi (follow this tutorial to install Jeedom on the SD board or the memory eMMC).
 It is also possible to update version 2 of Jeedom.
 For this tutorial, we will install Jeedom v3 on a Raspberry Pi 3 running under Raspbian Jessie with the Pixel desktop.

 If you go into the making of a Jeedom home box, here is a configuration based on Raspberry Pi 3 very well adapted.

 |Raspberry Pi 3 case|

 |SD board8 Go SDHC Classe 10|

 |5V – 2.5A power supply|